Tips to Make Your Home Safer

 To enjoy your blanket safely:

-• Instead of folding the blanket sharply, roll or store flat to avoid damaging internal wires.
+- Instead of folding the blanket sharply, roll or store flat to avoid damaging internal wires.
+Never tuck a heated blanket around a mattress.

-• Consult with your doctor if you have diabetes, poor circulation, or other sensitivities.
+- Consult with your doctor if you have diabetes, poor circulation, other sensitivities, or are pregnant.

 5. Space Heaters